-- Income Support (IS)*
+Income Support (IS)*

+>

-Universal Credit which has recently been introduced replaces income related ESA and income related Job seekers allowance.
+> Universal Credit, which has recently been introduced, replaces working age means tested benefits which includes those listed above.
 It has different rules with no permitted work allowance (as the benefits listed above do) and it takes earnings into account.
 It is being rolled out nationwide but you may still able to apply for ESA in some areas.
 This guide does not apply to those receiving Universal Credit.